close

 Most regulars first see your mark stamped on the flyleaf of a book they own.
 Test the logo at 30mm wide as a single-color stamp.
 If thin strokes blur or a symbol crowds the wordmark at that size, simplify.
 A clean bookplate becomes a small mark of pride that customers show to friends.

-Bookstore Logo Maker - Free — icon 8 green b4ed6fabdbbacd7ec2de9e1eeccb3eb8
+Bookstore Logo Maker - Free — icon 8 orange b2ebb3aabed2cfdb9eeefeabcfff6bddebe8b3ea5c7

 Pick warm, paper-friendly colors